redlibrarian/redlibrarian.github.io/_posts/2020-08-26-proceduralism-and-mandates.markdown

 individual desires in the name of the greater good.
 Many of us did just that.
-But that this has not, in the long run, worked - anti-mask sentiment is now widespread, for example, and for many people life has gone back "to normal" -eshould come as no surprise, given that the individual and their desire forms the basis of hegemonic liberal political thinking, and that the neoliberal period has been the exaltation of that individualism after a (in hindsight, brief) period of social solidarity and compromise after the second world war.
-The corrosive nature of individualism - the "me decade" of the 70s, the "decade of greed" of the 80s - has made it impossible for any large-scale, concerted movement of social solidarity in the capitalist centres (one of the main obstacles to large-scale left-wing organization here).
+But that this has not, in the long run, worked - anti-mask sentiment is now widespread, for example, and for many people life has gone back "to normal" - should come as no surprise, given that the individual and their desire forms the basis of hegemonic liberal political thinking, and that the neoliberal period has been the exaltation of that individualism after a (in hindsight, brief) period of social solidarity and compromise after the second world war.
+The corrosive nature of individualism - the "me decade" of the 70s, the "decade of greed" of the 80s - has made any large-scale, concerted movement of social solidarity in the capitalist centres nearly impossible (one of the main obstacles to large-scale left-wing organization here).
 Countries in Asia have done better, and we have seen mutual aid groups pop up all across North America, but in general, the absolute individualism inculcated